hailelagi/hailelagi.com/content/notes/kubernetes.md

 ---

-k8s manages and orchestrates clusters of containerised applications, by abstracting over pools of computing resources cpu, network, memory & disk. and abstracting deploying to a public cloud(s). via declarative yaml, json (but also [imperative apis](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/imperative-command/))
+k8s manages and orchestrates clusters of containerised applications, by abstracting over pools of computing resources cpu, network, memory & disk and abstracting deploying to a public cloud(s). via declarative yaml, json (but also [imperative apis](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/imperative-command/))

 ```sh